 Using privacy-focused browser extensions: Certain browser extensions can enhance privacy by blocking cookies and other tracking technologies.

-By following these steps, users can regain control over their data and ensure a more private browsing experience in the cookieless world.
+By following these steps, users can regain control over their data and ensure a more private browsing experience in the Cookieless Future.

 In the absence of cookies, we must be more efficient with how we analyze the information that is available to us.
 It is prudent to look to systems that can handle our data and give insight that surpass the information cookies could have brought us.